5stars217/competitionscratch/docs/GUARDRAILS_GUIDE.md

     return Decision.allow()
 ```

-**When to use**: Operation can be made safe by modifying its parameters.
+**When to use**: Operation requires parameter modification to be safe.

 **Result**: Tool executes with your modified arguments instead.